pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 ```

 The first decimal number obtained by matching the
-hexadecimal number on the coin with the hexadecimal string
+hexadecimal number on the coin with the hexadecimal key
 gives `70`.

 `ASCII` (American Standard Code for Information Interchange)
 is a 7-bit character code where every single bit represents
 a unique character.
-Comparing the number `70` obtained from the `xor` calculation,
+Tracking the number `70` on the `ASCII` table, we get the
-we get the character `F`.
+character `F` corresponding to `70`.

-This `xor` decryption is a tedious process and I would recommend using
+This `XOR` decryption is a tedious process and I would recommend using
 a computer to solve this puzzle.
 Using the following Python code, we can solve this puzzle.